-Kristina Skinner, DO, Cardiovascular Disease Fellowship Graduate, Class of 2020, and Rising Interventional Cardiology Fellow
+Kristina Skinner, DO, Cardiovascular Disease Fellowship Class of 2020, Interventional Cardiology Class of 2021

 Why did you decide to come to University of Arizona Sarver Heart Center for your cardiovascular fellowship?